hudmarc/FFO-FishNet-Floating-Origin/README.md

 ### Usage Notes
-If you're making a server authoritative game you must change all calls to raycast/spherecast etc on the server from Physics.Raycast to physicsScene.Raycast where physicsScene is the physics scene of the stacked scene you want to work in.
-If you are making a client authoritarive game you can just use the normal Physics.Raycast method since clients only simulate their local scenes, so it should 'just work'.
+To reiterate: If you're making a server authoritative game you must change all calls to raycast/spherecast etc on the server from `Physics.Raycast` to `physicsScene.Raycast` where `physicsScene` is the physics scene of the stacked scene you want to work in.
+If you are making a client authoritarive game you can just use the normal `Physics.Raycast` method since clients only simulate their local scenes, so it should 'just work'.
 (A caveat is that you'd still need to use the scene-specific raycasts for the host client, since all stacked scenes are simulated on the server/host)

 If you have subscribed to the Time Manager's Physics tick events this will cause them not to fire, so use the physics tick events provided by the FOManager's built-in TimeManager mode.